 Several exam prep companies offer products and services to help counselors and therapists prepare for their licensing exams.
 These offerings may cost hundreds of dollars.
 Are they worth your money?

-Last week, I posted a few tips for preparing for MFT licensing exams, including a list of providers of study courses and materials.
+I’ve previously posted a few tips for preparing for MFT licensing exams, including a list of providers of study courses and materials.
 I purposefully sidestepped the question of whether such products are worth the cost, which easily can add up to several hundred dollars.
 It’s hard to know for sure.

 Over the years I have known quite a few folks, including staff at California’s Board of Behavioral Sciences, who hold particular disdain for test prep companies, viewing them as profiteers who make money by fostering test anxiety.
 The companies can do this partly because it is very difficult to measure their true usefulness.
 When examinees use the exam prep companies and then pass the licensing tests, it is difficult to tell whether their success came from the company’s help, or whether the examinee would have passed anyway using just their own study skills.
 Either way, of course, the test prep company is usually happy to take credit for the passing score.